What Is Ayurveda?… Elements... Doshas...

 The five elements, of which all of nature is created, are more than the tangible elements themselves; they are representations of ideas.
 They are poetic, symbolic metaphors that help us to understand the building blocks of the entire world around us.
 The five elements are earth, water, fire, air and ether (space).

-Fire is the idea of light, heat and transformation.
+Earth Earth is the idea of solidity and stability.
+A piece of wood, metal, plastic or bone is made up of the idea of solidity.
+In the body, earth represents our physical structure.
+In the mind, earth represents mental stability.
+Water Water is the idea of flow and liquidity.
+Water represents the liquid form of matter.
+Water represents not only H20 but also all liquids.
+In the body, water represents fluid; in the mind it represents gentle, loving and compassionate emotions.
+Fire Fire is the idea of light, heat and transformation.
 Obviously, fire is hot and gives off light.
 Its transformative power is seen in its ability to convert wood to ash.
 Fire creates the heat of fevers and the fire of a cayenne pepper.
 It illuminates truth and dispels ignorance.
 In the body, fire governs digestion; in the mind, perception.
 Emotionally, fire is responsible for fiery emotions such as anger and irritability.
+Air

 Air is the idea of motion.
 Everything that moves is propelled by the element of air.
 It is the force that moves a butterfly, a jet airplane, a person’s arm.
 It can even move earth in the form of an earthquake.
 In the body, air represents the movement of nerve impulses, the movement of breath and the limbs.
 In the mind, it is responsible for the movement of thought.